TOAST-DOCS/Compute-Image/en/console-guide.md

 Check **Protected** and update images, in order to prevent images from deleted by mistake.
 To delete an image where Protected is enabled, uncheck **Protected** in Modify Image and update an image.

+## Copy to Another Region

+Select the region you want to copy the image to, enter a name and description for the new image, and copy the image.

 ## Share with Other Projects

 Select a project to share images with and share.